drzdo/immersive_morrowind_llm_ai/README.md

         tts # abstracted out TTS proxy
 ```

-Can this be set up as a remote server?\
+Q. Can this be set up as a remote server?\
-Yes.
+A. Yes.
 It would require splitting server into two parts: local and remote.
 Local would be listening to the mic, and remote would be communicating with external backends (STT/TTS/LLM).
 Local part would communicate to the remote, and game would communicate to the local part.

 # Authors